yeeunsong/DATATON_Recommendation_System/README.md

-# Korea Univ Promotional Materials Management System
+# Korea Univ Promotional Material Management System

 ## About
 Selection of the optimal location for installing smart banners on campus and an automated promotional management equipped with recommendation system.